Aliases for HNRNPK Gene

 GeneCards Summary for HNRNPK Gene

 HNRNPK (Heterogeneous Nuclear Ribonucleoprotein K) is a Protein Coding gene.
-Diseases associated with HNRNPK include spinocerebellar ataxia 10.
+Diseases associated with HNRNPK include au-kline syndrome and spinocerebellar ataxia 10.
 Among its related pathways are MicroRNAs in cancer and Translational Control.
-GO annotations related to this gene include RNA binding and single-stranded DNA binding.
+GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is PCBP3.

 UniProtKB/Swiss-Prot for HNRNPK Gene